Family Law

 2. Child Arrangements Orders

-If you are or think you are, victim of domestic abuse, you may be eligible for Legal Aid.
-Please check onto the Government website Legal aid: Overview – GOV.UK (www.gov.uk) if you are eligible and in case you are, take the necessary steps to protect yourself and your children.
+If you are, or think you are, a victim of domestic abuse, you may be eligible for Legal Aid.
+Please check the Government website for eligibility and protect yourself and your children.

 Frequently Asked Questions